DimaEnotoff/FriendlyCLP/Readme.md

       char: character to be removed (optional)
 ```

-In order to provide a help article to a user, the `GetHelp` method should be wrapped with a help command.
-Help command is not built-in in `CommandProcessor` to allow its customization.
+To provide a help article to a user, the `GetHelp` method should be wrapped with a help command.
+The help command is not built-in in `CommandProcessor` to allow its customization.

 Here is an example of a help command:
 ```C#